abourdon/powerapi-akka/formulae/formula-disk-single/README.md

 To provide disk energy spent by a process, this module has to know:
 * the power consumed by the disk when the reading process;
-* the maximum rate during the reading process;
+* the maximum rate during the reading process allowed by the disk;
 * the power consumed by the disk when writing process;
-* the maximum rate during the writing process
+* the maximum rate during the writing process allowed by the disk.

 For example:
 ```